 As you begin to witness this beautiful new habit take flight, consider other household chores where you can involve your child with these other videos.
 You’ll be helping your child on their path toward independence and confidence, rather than exhausting yourself working as their servant!

 P.S.
-Would you like my support and guidance setting-up your Montessori home?
+Would you like my support and guidance in setting up your Montessori home?
 If, yes then go ahead and schedule a ‘Discovery Session’ with me.
 It’s free and you’ll know if we are a good fit. 😉

 2 thoughts on “Teach Your Child to Clean Up After Themselves”